GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ## Training set NaN  NaN NaN NaN  NaN
 ```

 We will not focus on optimal prediction in this example, so these results are just fine for the purpose of illustration.
-The arima model can be used to predict the time series in the future analogously to the AR model:
+The ARIMA model can be used to predict the time series in the future analogously to the AR model:

 ```r
 arima_predict <- predict(arimamod, n.ahead = 100)